 Mechanical & Safety Engineering Consultant

-Mitchell is one of the team of Mechanical Engineering Consultant with a Bachelor of Mechanical and Aerospace Engineering from the University of Queensland.
+DRA provide Engineering Consulting services with Mitchell as one of the team of Mechanical Engineering Consultant.
+He completed a Bachelor of Mechanical and Aerospace Engineering from the University of Queensland.
 He has 3 years post graduate experience in design, procedural development and manufacturing.
 This experience was gained in both the aviation and theme parks and attractions industries.

 From writing preventative maintenance procedures to conducting complex FEA Simulations, Mitchell’s experience is extensive.
 With this history providing solid foundations for his journey to become an RPEQ Engineer and progress his membership with Engineers Australia.